thiagofuruchima/deeplearning_brazilian_cars_classifier/README.md

 The ResNet50v2 was used as a base model for Transfer Learning, and a Web Application was hosted on Google Cloud to showcase the final model in production environment.
 The final model was able classify 129 different models achieving a 91% average accuracy on test set.

+Particularly, I find it really interesting how well the model performed given this is a real world dataset (not a reasearch, or prepared dataset).
+For instance, it can distinguish car models better than me :D

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Credits to [CVPR 2015](https://arxiv.org/abs/1512.03385) for the ResNet and [Keras](https://keras.io/api/applications/resnet/) for the implementation.